Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations

 \subsubsection{Performance of semilocal functionals}

-Early DFT studies used LDA and GGA to optimize monolayer structures.
+Early DFT studies using LDA and GGA optimized monolayer structures.
 Ding et al. calculated the structural properties of MX$_2$ monolayers (M=Mo, Nb, W, Ta; X=S, Se, Te) using LDA and PBE functionals \cite{ding2011first}, while Ataca et al. examined the stability of various monolayer compounds using LDA \cite{ataca2012stable}.
-These studies established a large library of 2D materials but revealed systematic errors, including up to a 20\% overestimation and LDA tends to underestimate the lattice parameters.
-They also found systematic differences in bond lengths between LDA and PBE for TMDCs; PBE tends to overestimate bond lengths and interlayer distances, whereas LDA underestimates them \cite{ding2011first, ataca2012stable}.
-Recent studies, such as the work by Yamusa et al., where GGA-PW91, rVV10, and vdW+DF2 calculations were performed for the MoS$_2$ monolayer, found that these functionals overestimate the experimental lattice parameter \cite{yamusa2022elucidating}.
-This highlights the inherent difficulty in achieving accurate lattice constant predictions using semilocal functionals.
-The overestimation of lattice constants by PBE and DFT-D3, and the underestimation by LDA, can significantly impact the accuracy of subsequent property predictions.
-Fig. \ref{fig:lco}, demonstrate the unreliability of semi-local functionals for lattice constants.
+These studies established a large library of 2D materials but revealed discrepancies in the predicted lattice parameters.
+They also observed differences in bond lengths: PBE tends to overestimate bond lengths and interlayer distances, while LDA underestimates them \cite{ding2011first, ataca2012stable}.
+Recent work by Yamusa et al., using GGA-PW91 and vdW+DF2 functionals for the MoS$_2$ monolayer, found that these functionals also overestimate the experimental lattice parameter \cite{yamusa2022elucidating}.
+This highlights the difficulty of accurately predicting lattice constants with semi-local functionals, primarily due to their inability to capture nonlocal exchange effects, which are significant in 2D materials.
+The discrepancies between predicted and experimental lattice constants for TMDC monolayers, shown in Fig. \ref{fig:lco}, demonstrate the unreliability of semi-local functionals for lattice constants.
 To predict structural properties accurately, dispersion corrections or higher-order XC functionals are essential, as discussed in the following section. \\